surge-synthesizer/surge/README.md

 ./build-osx.sh
 ```

+`build-osx.sh` will give you better output if you first `gem install xcpretty`, the xcodebuild formatter,
+and you have your gem environment running.
+If that doesn't work don't worry - you can still build.

 this command will build, but not install, the VST3 and AU components.
 It has a variety of options which
 are documented in the `./build-osx.sh --help` screen but a few key ones are: